Commercial insurance options

 Many of Illinois’ 1.2 million small businesses need commercial auto insurance for vehicles they use for work.
 Personal auto policies usually don’t cover vehicles used for business purposes because they’re generally exposed to more liability than personal vehicles.

 The Illinois Department of Transportation (IDOT) reported over 319,000 motor vehicle crashes in 2018, with over 21% of them involving non-fatal injuries.
 Incidents like these often lead to costly lawsuits and financial hardships that are difficult to overcome without adequate insurance.

 Over 700,000 small business owners across the nation trust us to protect their commercial vehicles.
-Each get a customized policy that matches their specific business whether they own a single delivery van in Springfield or several catering trucks in Chicago.
+Each gets a customized policy that matches their specific business, whether they own a single delivery van in Springfield or several catering trucks in Chicago.

 There are several factors that affect the cost of your Illinois commercial auto policy, including your:

 Some industries have more risk than others.
 A contractor who carries heavy or expensive tools and equipment to various job sites every day can expect to pay more than a CPA who runs occasional errands.